- What are tics?

 [ Read: How To Manage Stress In Children ]

-A healthy diet, lifestyle, and a positive environment can help the child stay healthy and relaxed, which can prevent tics and also aid in their treatment.
+A healthy diet, lifestyle, and a positive environment can help the child stay healthy and relaxed, which can minimize tics and also aid in their treatment.
 Tics can be frustrating, especially because they are involuntary and present themselves at the worst of times.
 The best way to handle them is to stay calm and let the child be stress-free about it.
 Also, make a note of the events before the tics manifest.
 This will help you identify the triggers, which make treating the tics or preventing them easy.

 - Scoliosis In Children – Causes, Symptoms And Treatment